MatthewCane/cdk8s-cli/README.md

 options:
   -h, --help            show this help message and exit --apps APPS [APPS ...]
                         the apps to apply.
-If supplied, unnamed apps will always be skipped --kube-context KUBE_CONTEXT
+Defaults to all apps.
+If supplied, apps not in this list will be skipped --kube-context KUBE_CONTEXT
                         the Kubernetes context to use.
 Defaults to minikube --kube-config-file KUBE_CONFIG_FILE